A-Harshitha/Movie_magic/README.md

 ```
 - **`MONGO_URL`**: Connection string for your MongoDB database.
 - **`JWT_SECRET`**: A random string used as a secret key for signing JWT tokens, which is essential for securely managing user sessions and authentication.
-Sure!
-Here’s an expanded section on how to set up the `MONGO_URL` for your MovieMagic project.

 ### Setting up MongoDB and `MONGO_URL`